-Prior to 2023 completion of dredging Lewis Clark Terminals (LCT) had significant sediment build-up at the Clarkston terminal requiring barges to only be loaded to 30% capacity, even at water levels significantly above minimum operating pool, before being moved to LCT facilities at the Port of Lewiston to be topped off.
+In both 2020 and 2022, the region experienced abundant wheat harvests.
+The Lewis-Clark Terminal (LCT) shipped or will ship significant volumes of wheat.
+Sediment build-up at the Clarkston terminal requires barges to be loaded to 30% capacity, even at water levels significantly above minimum operating pool1, before being moved to LCT facilities at the Port of Lewiston to be topped off.
 This process is very inefficient and increases transportation costs for local farmers.

-Significant Maintenance Project -- Dredging: The cost of navigation channel, access channels and berthing area dredging is expected to reoccur every four to seven years.
-Dredging of the navigation and access channels and berthing areas was completed in February 2023.
+Significant Maintenance Project -- Dredging: The cost of navigation channel, access channels2 and berthing area dredging is expected to reoccur every four to seven years.
+Dredging of the navigation and access channels and berthing areas is presently permitted and expected to occur Dec.
+15, 2022 through February 28, 2023.3